kilgarenone/sametable-website/blog/how-i-built-my-first-saas.md

 <aside>
 <strong>Note</strong>
 <p>I have since restructured my build environment to achieve <a href="#differential-serving">differential serving</a>.
-Webpack and babel have been organized differently, and npm scripts change a bit.
+Webpack and babel have been organized differently, and npm scripts changed a bit.
 Everything else remains the same.</p>
 </aside>

 ### npm script